hekkup/yle-downloader-gui/README.md

 - Make a zip package of the above.
 - Use [Inno Setup](http://www.jrsoftware.org/isinfo.php) to compile `installer/innosetup_installer.iss`.
 You may need to edit the paths at the beginning of the script to point to where you gathered the above files.

-## Known issues ##
+## Known Issues ##

-- On windows, trying to download a file that already exists, yle-dl crashes to an encoding error while printing a log message.
+- On Windows, trying to download a file that already exists, yle-dl crashes to an encoding error while printing a log message.

 ## Thanks ##